monochromec/strawberry_osx/README.md

 Essentially, it's packaged version of the original [wiki page](https://wiki.strawberrymusicplayer.org/wiki/Compile_macOS_using_homebrew).
 The idea is to have a tooling available for the generation of avoiding the mandatory fee imposed by the [original project](https://www.strawberrymusicplayer.org/#download) for OSX builds.
-I'll publish the corresponing app zips / dmgs
+I'll publish the corresponing app zips / dmgs.

 At the moment, only zipped app bundles are supported which require an installed Qt6 via Homebrew among other things.
 As deployment (ie. bundling of the required frameworks and libraries in the app tree itself) and subsequent dmg creation require codesigning, I'll update the script once I've solved the current codesigning issues (PRs / hints are